 True to its name, Sendero de los Quetzales represents yet another region of Panama where lucky birders can spot the Resplendent Quetzal.

 In Panama’s far east, Darien National Park is both the largest national park in Central America and a UNESCO World Heritage Site.

 Its territory covers over 2,200 square miles, protecting mangrove swamps, mountains, lowland rainforests and Pacific beaches.
-More than 450 avian species have been observed here.
+More than 450 of Panama’s avian species have been observed at Darien.

 Darien can be accessed by air and river.
 Experienced guides are a necessity.